 To learn more, we talked to UNC Health infectious disease expert Cynthia Gay, MD, MPH, who leads the Moderna clinical trial at UNC, and Brian Brimmage, MD, an obstetrician who delivers babies at UNC REX Healthcare.

 More Research Is Needed on Pregnancy and the Vaccines

-Neither the Pfizer nor Moderna vaccine clinical trials enrolled pregnant women—at least purposefully.
+The vaccine clinical trials did not enroll pregnant women—at least purposefully.
 But, some women in the trials were pregnant and did not know it, and researchers are following those pregnancies and newborns.

 “It is a standard precaution not to enroll pregnant women for phase III studies,” Dr. Gay says.
 “Based on everything we know about other vaccines and what we know about these vaccines, there’s not a particular safety concern in pregnant women.
 But we don’t have that safety data of pregnant women having received a vaccine.”

 The World Health Organization (WHO), American College of Obstetricians and Gynecologists, Society for Maternal Fetal Medicine and the American Society for Reproductive Medicine have all issued statements supporting offering the COVID-19 vaccines to women who are pregnant or breastfeeding.

 “There is speculation based on the mechanism of how the vaccines work, that in theory, it should be safe for both of those groups, which is what led them to come up with these statements of support,” Dr. Brimmage says.
 “But, we don’t know for certain, and it’s probably going to be a good long while before we have data to know for sure.”